Apply for Housing

 Room Changes and Room Swaps

-Room changes may be requested after the six-week “room freeze” period has ended.
+Room changes may be requested after the four-week “room freeze” period has ended.
 If you are considering a room change, your first step is to connect with your RA.
 They can help you talk through your situation, explore possible solutions, and guide you through the next steps.

 Please remember that all room changes and swaps must be approved by On-Campus Living.
 This ensures your housing assignment, billing, and keys are accurate and that every student’s safety and access is maintained.